-In Uttar Pradesh, exchequer has been paying income tax of CMs and ministers since 1981
+UP: Adityanath asks ministers to pay their own income tax, ends almost four-decade-old practice

 Bahujan Samaj Party President Mayawati is worth Rs 111 crore, going by her affidavit filed for Rajya Sabha elections in 2012, while her Samajwadi Party counterpart Akhilesh Yadav possesses assets along with his wife Dimple Yadav to the tune of over Rs 37 crore.
 The Yadavs’ declaration was made during this year’s Lok Sabha elections.

-While getting the bill passed, former Chief Minister VP Singh had cited the poor economic condition of ministers, who received meagre income, as the rationale for the move, according to The Times of India.
-The state’s Principal Secretary (finance) Sanjiv Mittal also confirmed to the newspaper that the income-tax bills of all ministers were paid by the state.

-“The salaries have gone up several times and there appears to be no relevance for this relaxation,” PTI quoted senior Congress leader PL Punia as saying.
+“The salaries have gone up several times and there appears to be no relevance for this relaxation,” senior Congress leader PL Punia said earlier in the day.
 “It needs reconsideration and withdrawal.”

 Now, follow and debate the day’s most significant stories on Scroll Exchange.